Rio de Janeiro Itinerary: Your Ultimate 5-Day Guide

 I organised my favela tour with Favela Santa Marta Tour and I couldn’t have been happier with the experience.

-Felipe took us into Santa Marta, a relatively safe and pacified favela and we learned about the history of it, got the chance to visit a local pre-school and meet the kids, we met some local residents and played football with them as well as learning about how favelas have grown to function with little to none government intervention.
+Felipe took us into Santa Marta Favela, a relatively safe and pacified favela and we learned about the history of it, got the chance to visit a local pre-school and meet the kids, we met some local residents and played football with them as well as learning about how favelas have grown to function with little to none government intervention.

 The tour was a fascinating insight into Rio life and urbanisation and I’d highly recommend you do one.
-Click here for more information and to book.

 Top Tip: When visiting a favela, make sure to do it with a tour.
 Not only can it be unsafe going alone but you’ll also miss out on the vital information that makes the tour so special.